Sandy Berger

-Samuel Richard "Sandy" Berger (October 28, 1945 – December 2, 2015) was an attorney who served as the 18th US National Security Advisor for US President Bill Clinton from 1997 to 2001 after he had served as the Deputy National Security Advisor for the Clinton administration from 1993 to 1997.
+Samuel Richard "Sandy" Berger (October 28, 1945 – December 2, 2015) was a Democratic attorney who served as the 18th US National Security Advisor for U.S. President Bill Clinton from 1997 to 2001 after he had served as the Deputy National Security Advisor for the Clinton administration from 1993 to 1997.

 In 2005, he was fined and sentenced to two years of probation, plus community service, for the unauthorized removal of classified material from the National Archives.
-He gave up his license to practice law.
+When disbarment proceedings were initiated on account of his theft of documents, Berger gave up his license to practice law by conceding the truth of the material allegations of misconduct and consenting to his disbarment.

-Early life
+Early life and career

 Berger was born to a Jewish family in Millerton, New York, where his parents ran a surplus store.
 He graduated from Webutuck High School in 1963, earned his Bachelor of Arts degree in government from Cornell University in 1967, and his earned Juris Doctor degree from Harvard Law School in 1971.

 At Cornell, Berger was a member of the Quill and Dagger society with Paul Wolfowitz and Stephen Hadley.
 Opposed to the Vietnam War, Berger began working for Senator George McGovern's presidential campaign in 1972.
 While there, he met Bill Clinton, forming a friendship that lasted for decades.
 Berger later urged Clinton to run for President of the United States.

 After the McGovern campaign, Berger gained experience working in a variety of government posts, including serving as Special Assistant to Mayor of New York City John Lindsay and Legislative Assistant to U.S. Senator Harold Hughes of Iowa and Congressman Joseph Resnick of New York.
 He was also Deputy Director of Policy Planning for the U.S. Department of State from 1977 to 1980 under Secretary of State Cyrus Vance during the Carter administration.

 After leaving the State Department, Berger went on to join the law firm Hogan & Hartson where he helped expand the firm's international law practice.
 As a partner, he opened the firm's first two international offices, in London and Brussels.
 "Sandy Berger", Nancy Pelosi said in 1997, "was the point-man at ...
 Hogan & Hartson ... for the trade office of the Chinese government.
 He was a lawyer-lobbyist."